rotki/rotki/docs/api.rst

       {
           "async_query": false,
-          "evm_chains": ["ethereum", "optimism"]
+          "chains": ["ethereum", "optimism"]
       }

-   :reqjson list evm_chains: A list specifying the evm chains for which to decode tx_hashes.
-The possible values are limited to the chains with evm transactions.
+   :reqjson list chains: A list specifying the evm/evmlike chains for which to decode tx_hashes.
+The possible values are limited to the chains with evm transactions for evm and to zksynclite for evmlike.
 If the list is not provided all transactions from all the chains will be decoded.

    **Example Response**: